denisgriaznov/MyoArmControl/README.md

 - added the ability to recieve EMG data and vizualize it in graph
 - button for writing data to a file with current gesture chose (added as last element of a row)
-- integrated neural network model using TensorFlowSharp
+- integrated neural network model using TensorFlowSharp and real-time gesture recognition with multithreading
+- created class with Savitzkiy-Goley filter for processing input data

+Write to a file:
+- already filtering data
+- row is 90*8 values (for each sensor) and last value of gesture code

 ## Data preprocessing